catchorg/Catch2/docs/assertions.md

 ## Natural Expressions

 The ```REQUIRE``` family of macros tests an expression and aborts the test case if it fails.
 The ```CHECK``` family are equivalent but execution continues in the same test case even if the assertion fails.
-This is useful if you have a series of essentially orthoginal assertions and it is useful to see all the results rather than stopping at the first failure.
+This is useful if you have a series of essentially orthogonal assertions and it is useful to see all the results rather than stopping at the first failure.

 * **REQUIRE(** _expression_ **)** and
 * **CHECK(** _expression_ **)**